 Collection

-Sauk County libraries should strive to strengthen their materials collection on a yearly basis.
+Sauk County libraries should strive to strengthen their collections of materials on an ongoing basis to reflect the needs and interests of Sauk County Residents.

 Technology

-Sauk County libraries shall provide access to current and future generations of shared automated systems as well as patron access to the Internet.
+Sauk County libraries shall provide access to the shared online catalog of the South Central Library System as well as access to the Internet, local and shared databases.

 IMPLEMENTATION

-1.1 The County Library Board will require signed member library contracts from all public libraries receiving Sauk County funding.
+1.1 The County Library Board will encourage all county libraries to strive for at least a basic level of service based on service population, as established by the Department of Public Instruction’s set of Wisconsin Public Library Standards.

 1.2 The County Library Board will require regular reporting from municipal libraries to the Sauk County Library Board on use of county funds, service improvements, and needs.
+An annual report of performance measures derived from the DPI Annual Reports will be used in the evaluation of services provided by libraries to rural residents.

 GOAL 2: Obtain equitable funding for public libraries serving rural Sauk County residents.